 The school aims to promote a calm and happy atmosphere where children can feel valued.
-We recognise that every child matters and that their health and well being can be promoted through play.
+We recognise that every child matters and that their health and well-being can be promoted through play.
 The children are encouraged to play with equipment during playtimes.
-Pupils in Year 3 and 4 have been trained as Buddies; they are responsible for helping the children share play equipment fairly and for resolving minor disagreements.
+Pupils in Year 3 and 4 are encouraged to look out for the younger children, to help them share play equipment fairly and for resolving minor disagreements.
 Staff are aware that it is during unstructured times such as playtime and lunchtime that children may feel vulnerable.
-There is always one member of staff on duty.
+There are always two members of staff on duty.
 Lunchtime Supervisors have been trained to identify hazards and manage the environment safely and have basic first aid.